Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The C parameter restores the modal motion command for files that omit the command letter on continuation lines, as Fanuc-style and some laser G-code does (for example `X10 Y10` following an earlier `G1`).
 RepRapFirmware writes it into resurrect.g whenever the paused move came from a G0, G1, G2 or G3 command, and omits it when the command is not known.
 Without it, resuming such a file at a line that carries no command letter fails.

-Pausing and resuming a file that uses implied motion commands is fully supported in RRF 3.7 and later, in standalone mode and in SBC mode alike.
-RRF 3.6 and earlier do not record the modal command at the restore position, so a job paused before such a line does not resume correctly on those versions.
+Pausing and resuming a file that uses implied motion commands is supported in RRF 3.7 and later, in standalone mode and in SBC mode alike.

 ## M27: Report SD print status